 search.Text = "Search";

 }

-/// <summary>

-/// Async method to retrieve data from stocks API

-/// </summary>

-/// <param name="intputSearchtext">Search text</param>

-/// <param name="ctsAPI">Cancellation token</param>

-/// <returns>Binding source</returns>

-private async Task<BindingSource> GetDataFromAPIAsync(string intputSearchtext, CancellationToken ctsAPI)

-{

-BindingSource bindingSource1 = new BindingSource();

-Uri requestUri = new Uri("https://localhost:44394/api/Stocks");

-using (HttpClient client = new HttpClient())

-{

-var response = await client.GetAsync(requestUri, ctsAPI);

-response.EnsureSuccessStatusCode();

-var content = await response.Content.ReadAsStringAsync();

-var data = JsonConvert.DeserializeObject<IEnumerable<Stock>>(content);

-bindingSource1.DataSource = data.Where(price => price.StockName == intputSearchtext);

-}

-return bindingSource1;

-}

-Fig 6.5 – Windows form to search stock – “xyzs”
+Once we run this code and type some data and click on search, search button text is changed to Cancel button as shown in Figure 6.7.

-Fig 6.5 – Windows form showing cancel button
+Figure 6.7 – Windows form showing cancel button

+Click on cancel button and it would initiate cancellation all the way till API and allows user to search new data as shown in Figure 6.8.
+Also, cancellation message is printed in text area.

-Fig 6.6 – Windows form after cancelling search operation
+Figure 6.8 – Windows form after cancelling search operation

 In the above example user tried to search stock “xyzs” however cancelled operation immediately and that has returned from async operation with OperationCanceledException and grid is never loaded.
 This gives better user experiences as it allows user to search again if needed.
 Cancellation token also gives us option to subscribe a call back which again runs on calling thread to perform any specific operation.
 In this example it is used to update progress text as illustrated in the code below